-The most common cause of wet basements crawl spaces is improper grade of landscaping and low dirt around the house.
+The most common cause of wet basements and crawl spaces is improper grade of landscaping and low dirt around the house.

-If the soil or the driveway pitch towards the house it allows all the rain water to flow up against the building and then down to the footings eventually causing a wet basement.
+If the soil or the driveway pitch towards the house, it allows all the rain water to flow up against the building and then down to the footings eventually causing a wet basement.
 Crawl spaces aren’t exempt, if there is a puddle against the foundation you can bet there is a puddle inside the crawl.
 These are the kind of homes I used to buy.
 I’d get a better price purchasing because I’d use the high cost of waterproofing as a negotiating tool.
 Then by re-landscaping all the way around the house I’d redirect the rain to flow away.
 Typically $150 worth of soil per wall did the trick.
 If the drive is miss-pitched towards the house I’d have it mud-jacked and raised to flow water away further drying up the basement.